kai-ringa/python_tic-tac-toe/README.md

 ## How to Run

-1.Install Python on your system.
+1. Install Python on your system.
-2.Open a terminal or command prompt.
+2. Open a terminal or command prompt.
-3.Navigate to the project directory.
+3. Navigate to the project directory.
-4.Run the command: 'python tic-tac-toe.py'
+4. Run the command: 'python tic-tac-toe.py'

 Enjoy the Game!